Throat Treatment Options

 It is essential for patients to understand why the medication is needed, how it should be taken, and what potential side effects might appear.
 Following the doctor’s instructions will ensure that the medication is able to produce the best possible results.
 Follow up visits to the clinic in London may be needed to ensure that the medication is working well and that there are no side effects or other complications.
 In some cases, additional treatment may also be required in order to address the cause of the problem or to alleviate symptoms that aren’t responding to medication.

-Botox injections can help to prevent spasms and treat laryngeal dystonia.
+Neurotoxin injections can help to prevent spasms and treat laryngeal dystonia.
 The treatment can reduce the number and severity of spasms.
 It can also improve vocal quality.
-Botox is a toxin that can be used to block nerve signals and relax muscles.
+Neurotoxin is a toxin that can be used to block nerve signals and relax muscles.
 When it is injected into the muscles around the vocal cords it will weaken the muscles so that they no longer interfere with speech.

-Intralaryngeal Botox injections can usually be performed at the ENT clinic with a local anaesthetic.
+Intralaryngeal Neurotoxin injections can usually be performed at the ENT clinic with a local anaesthetic.
 The ENT doctor will use a laryngoscope or electromyography (EMG) machine to visualise the vocal cords during the procedure to ensure that the injection is given at the right location.
-A long, curved needle will be used to inject the Botox directly into the muscles around the larynx.
-The effects of the Botox should be apparent within a couple of days and can last for several months.
+A long, curved needle will be used to inject the Neurotoxin directly into the muscles around the larynx.
+The effects of the Neurotoxin should be apparent within a couple of days and can last for several months.

 Vocal nodules are swellings that can develop on the vocal folds when they collide repeatedly.
 A few days of resting the voice is often enough to allow the swelling to subside, but if the problem is allowed to get worse the soft nodules can develop into hardened scar tissue.
 Hard nodules can make the vocal folds stiffer, which can affect their ability to vibrate and produce sounds normally.
 The hardened nodules may need to be removed surgically in order to restore the voice, if speech therapy alone has not been successful.